-- 1 Participants will stabilize their housing, build connection with family and community, supports and increase protective factors. - 2 Participants increase knowledge and life skills and build protective factors. - 3 Participants experience less trauma during a time of crisis and are connected to ongoing services as needed. - 4 Participants stabilize their housing, build connection with family and community supports and increase protective factors - 5 Youth are connected to mental health services and parents are engaged in advocating for their child.
+- 1 Participants will stabilize their housing, build connection with family and community supports and increase protective factors. - 2 Participants increase knowledge and life skills and build protective factors. - 3 Participants expenence less trauma during a time of crisis and are connected to ongoing services as needed. - 4 Participants stabilize their housing, build connection with family and community supports and increase protective factors - 5 Youth are connected to mental health services and parents are engaged in advocating for their child

-- 1 90% will have achieved one or more outcome goal; 80% will have maintained or gained on their CGAS score - 2 80% will increase knowledge; 90% will demonstrate skill - 3 100% will be provided crisis counseling; 75% will be referred to on-going services (internal and/or external) - 4 90% of participants will have stabilized their housing; 90% will have met employment and/or educational goals; 80% will have enhanced permanent connections with family/health adults. - 5 90% of families will be connected with on-going mental health support; 75% of youth participants will have stabilized their housing
+- 1 90% will have achieved one or more outcome goal, 80% will have maintained or gained on their CGAS score - 2 80% will increase knowledge; 90% will demonstrate skill - 3 100% will be provided crisis counseling; 75% will be referred to on-gring services (internal and/or external) - 4 90% of participants with have stabilized their housing 90% will have met employment and/or educational goals; 80% will have enhanced permanent connections with family/health adults. - 5 90% of families will be connected with on-going mental health support, 75% of youth participants will have stabilized their housing

-Previous Year Actual Current Year Projection Next Year Projection Program Year 1/1/21-12/31/21 1/1/22-12/31/22 1/1/23-12/31/23 Total # of Participants 350 350 350
+Previous Year Actual Current Year Projection Next Year Projection Program Year 1/1/22-12/31/22 1/1/23-12/31/23 1/1/24-12/31/24 Total # of 350 350 350 Participants